 Antibody screening.
 Is done if the mother is Rh-negative.
 If you are Rh-negative, you may need an injection called RhoGAM around 28 weeks of gestation.

 You should have an ultrasound around 20 weeks into your pregnancy.
 An ultrasound is a simple, painless procedure.
 A wand that uses sound waves will be placed on your belly.
 The sound waves will let your doctor or midwife see the baby.

 This ultrasound is typically used to assess the baby's anatomy.
 The heart, kidneys, limbs, and other structures will be visualized.

 Ultrasound can detect fetal abnormalities or birth defects about half the time.
 It is also used to determine the sex of the baby.
-Before this procedure, consider whether or not you want to know this information, and tell the your ultrasound provider your wishes ahead of time.
+Before this procedure, consider whether or not you want to know this information, and tell the ultrasound provider your wishes ahead of time.

 All women are offered genetic testing to screen for birth defects and genetic problems, such as Down syndrome or brain and spinal column defects.

 - If your provider thinks that you need one of these tests, talk about which ones will be best for you.

 - Be sure to ask about what the results could mean for you and your baby.

 - A genetic counselor can help you understand your risks and tests results.